getodk/xforms-spec/_sections/65-events-and-actions.md

 | --------------------------| ----------- |
 | <a id="action:setvalue" href="#action:setvalue">`setvalue`</a>  | Explicitly sets the value of the specified instance data node.
 See [the W3C description](https://www.w3.org/TR/2003/REC-xforms-20031014/slice10.html#action-setvalue). `ref` can be used in place of `bind` to specify a node path instead of a node id. |
 | <a id="action:setgeopoint" href="#action:setgeopoint">`odk:setgeopoint`</a>  | Sets the current location's [geopoint](#data-types) value in the instance data node specified in the `ref` attribute.
 Any `value` attribute or textContent will be ignored.
 Failure to retrieve the location will result in an empty string value. |
+| <a id="action:recordaudio" href="#action:recordaudio">`odk:recordaudio`</a> | Records audio starting at the triggering event, saves the audio to a file, and writes the filename to the node specified in the `ref` attribute.
+Any `value` attribute or textContent will be ignored.
+Exactly when recording stops is determined by the specific client implementation.

 Action elements triggered by initialization events go in the model as siblings of `bind` nodes.
 Action elements triggered by control-specific events are nested in that control block.
 Multiple triggering events may be specified as a space-separated list and in that case, initialization events may be specified in an action element nested in a control block.
 For example, the value `odk-instance-first-load odk-new-repeat` can be given to the `event` attribute of an action nested in a repeat.
 That action is then triggered once the first time the primary instance is loaded and every time an instance of the parent repeat is added.